abenbrahim88/1up-eval/README.md

 $ npm run dev   #this to run webpack
 ```

-if all is ok, the server will be  accesible via http://localhost:8000/
+if all is ok, the server will be  accessible via http://localhost:8000/